ohmoomtang/Recruitment/README.md

 2.NASA issues invitation for all available EOIs in the pool of each period ranking by total points

 3.Applicant who received invitation communicate with NASA for further process.
+# Point awarded break-down
+**1.Age**

+- 18 to 24 - 25 points
+- 25 to 32 - 30 points
+- 33 to 39 - 25 points
+- 40 to 45 - 15 points

+**2.Education - only highest one is awarded**

+- PhD - 20 points
+- Bachelor and above - 15 points
+- Diploma - 10 points

+**3.Relevant Work Experience - Maximum is 20**

+- 3 to 5 years - 5 points
+- 6 to 8 years - 10 points
+- 8 to 10 years - 15 points
+- 10 years and above - 20 points

+**4.English Proficiency Level**

+- Competent Level - 0 points
+- Proficient Level - 10 points
+- Superior Level - 20 points

 # Technology stack and details
 Full-Stack enterprise application on Model-View-Controller based with capability to integrate with multiple client type (Web, Mobile, etc.)